Brian Foss (art historian): Writing

 Foss organized, co-organized or contributed essays to exhibitions on the art of Robert Harris (1991), Molly Lamb Bobak (1993), Miller Brittain (1998), Mary Hiester Reid (2000), and Edwin Holgate (2005), and has curated exhibitions on a broad range of subjects from the growth of the modern city to the development of art collections.
 He was the co-editor of The Visual Arts in Canada: The Twentieth Century (Oxford University Press, 2010) for which he also wrote the chapter on "Into the New Century: Painting, 1890-1914", and is author of the e-book Homer Watson: Life and Work (Art Canada Institute, 2018).
 With Jacques Des Rochers of the Musée des Beaux-Arts de Montréal he co-organized the monumental exhibition 1920s Modernism in Montreal: The Beaver Hall Group (2015), which took its curators ten years to put together, and which the Globe and Mail said dispelled the mythology surrounding the group and placed the artists in their proper context.
 He also wrote for the Beaver Hall exhibition catalogue the chapter on "Out on the Town: Modernism, Arts and Entertainment in Montreal, 1920-1933" and was featured in the CBC 1 documentary on the show.

 His book War Paint: Art, War, State and Identity in Britain 1939-45 was published by Yale University Press (2007) and was one of the five books shortlisted for that year’s international William M.B.
 Berger prize for British Art History.
 He has had a long involvement with the Journal of Canadian Art History and as a member of the editorial team of RACAR (Revue d’art Canadian / Canadian Art Review).

+In 2025, Foss wrote George Agnew Reid: Life & Work for the Art Canada Institute.
+This is the first publication to present a thorough analysis of Reid's career.